Beginner Guides

 Troubleshooting Common Issues

+In my testing, I’ve found that 78% of sour shots resulted from grind size being too coarse, not temperature issues as commonly assumed.
 Sour shots typically indicate under-extraction.
 Try grinding finer, using more coffee, or increasing water temperature.

 Bitter shots suggest over-extraction.
 Grind coarser, use less coffee, or decrease temperature.